DefenitionOf0/CS2_TriggerBot_GUI/README.md

 I've personally never been banned while using it, but I can't say it's safe.
 Use at your own risk.

 ## How to execute it?
-Simply perform a `pip install -r requirements.txt` and proceed to run the Python script.
+Simply perform a `pip install -r requirements.txt` and proceed to run the Python script `python main.py`.

 ---